Consensys/doc.teku/docs/how-to/configure/builder-network.md

 ## 3. Register the validator

 You must register your validator with the builder before proposing a block.
-Enable registration for all validators using the [`--validators-builder-registration-default-enabled`](../../reference/cli/index.md#validators-builder-registration-default-enabled) command line option.
+Enable registration for all validators using the [`--validators-builder-registration-default-enabled`](../../reference/cli/index.md#validators-builder-registration-default-enabled) command line option on the validator client.

 To enable registration for specific validators only, use the [`--validators-proposal-config`](../../reference/cli/index.md#validators-proposer-config) option and specify the enabled validators in the `proposer_config` field of the [proposer configuration file](use-proposer-config-file.md).